Bellinger homers in 9th as Dodgers defeat Rockies 4-3 - WHIZ News

-LOS ANGELES (AP) — Cody Bellinger’s home run leading off the ninth inning gave the Los Angeles Dodgers a 4-3 win over the slumping Colorado Rockies on Saturday night.
+LOS ANGELES (AP) — Cody Bellinger didn’t know until first base umpire Bill Miller signaled home run that he had given the surging Los Angeles Dodgers a 4-3 victory over the slumping Colorado Rockies on Saturday night.

+After rounding third base to fake crowd noise, seeing cutouts in the Dodger Stadium stands and not being mobbed by teammates at home plate, he admitted it was a satisfying win albeit bizarre at the same time.

+“The crowd noise was good but the celebration was strange with everyone jumping with their hands in the air.
+It felt like a (Nintendo) Wii sports game,” Bellinger said.

 Kenley Jansen (1-0) got the win after coming on to get the last out of the ninth inning.